KQM-git/HSRNews/readme.md

 - Adjusts an issue where some dialogue voice lines were incorrect in the mission flow of Trailblaze Mission "Amphoreus" — "Light Slips the Gate, Shadow Greets the Throne" when the voice language is set to Chinese.

-- When the voice language is set to English, the voice actors for the characters "Trailblazer (Male)" and "Trailblazer (Female)" have been adjusted: Adjusts the in-battle voice lines for "Trailblazer (Remembrance: Ice)," their dialogues in the Trailblaze Missions of Version 3.3, and their audio assets in "As I Have Written."
-Other relevant audio assets will be updated in the future.
-Please refer to future announcements for details.
+- Adjusts the character Trailblazer (Remembrance: Ice)'s combat lines, dialogue lines for the Version 3.3 Trailblaze Mission, and As I've Written resources for the male and female Trailblazers when the voice language is set to English.
+Other voice resources will be adjusted in the future.
+Please refer to the corresponding version announcements.

 - Adjusts the English voice actors for the NPCs "Lipos," "Young Phainon," "'Spirithief' Bartholos," and "King Eurypon."